lucky500/imdb_rails/README.md

 ## Description

 Simple application mirroring IMDB that allow users to enter their favorite movies and rate movies enterered by other users.
 The project have 4 models, movie, user, category and review.
-It uses Devise for authentication and it uses a jQuery plugin called jquery.raty to transform a number into stars rating.
+It uses Devise for authentication, Faker for seeding, and paperclip for images.
+It uses a jQuery plugin called jquery.raty to transform a number into stars rating.

 ## Set-up/Installation Instructions